-Possibility of stagnant water bodies in borrow pits, quarries, etc., encouraging for mosquito breeding and other disease vectors: (High/Medium/Low with description)
+Possibility of stagnant water bodies in borrow pits, quarries, etc., encouraging for mosquito breeding and other disease vectors:

+(High/Medium/Low with description)

-Medium Water reservoir for tube well drilling will be required.
+Medium.
+Water reservoir for tube well drilling will be required.
 These can potentially store stagnant water for short period of time during and after rain events.
 The top soils in the sub-projects are sandy and the water should drain away quickly.
 During tube well development work, possibility to stagnant of water.

-Disturbance or modification of existing drainage channels(rivers, canals) or surface water bodies (wetlands, marshes): (High/Medium/Low with description)
+Disturbance or modification of existing drainage channels (rivers, canals) or surface water bodies (wetlands, marshes): (High/Medium/Low with description)

 Low.
-There is no natural drainage system.
-Within 5 to 30 feet, there are road side manmade drains.
+Within 10 feet, there are manmade or natural drains.
 Those drains may block if construction waste & construction materials fall within drain.
 However, it would be minimal because contractor will dispose the generated waste into designated waste dump site regularly.